Kirk Behnke, MEd, ATP

 Joanne is a speech-language pathologist and augmentative communication specialist with more than 25 years of experience working with children, adolescents, and adults with complex communication needs and significant disabilities.

 Dr. Raymond Heipp

 Dr. Heipp is currently a Senior Program Manager at School Health.
 He has been working and supporting those with differing abilities since 1979 and has held many roles in the special education and general education industries including: Teacher, Administrator, Coach, Adjunct Instructor, Sales, General Sales Manager, Presenter, Consultant and Keynote Speaker.
-An expert in his field, Dr. Ray conducts trainings, offers keynote addresses and advises companies and schools on how to enhance their practices and processes when implementing assistive technology, software, and professional development designed to assist the special needs population.
+An expert in his field, Dr. Heipp conducts trainings, offers keynote addresses and advises companies and schools on how to enhance their practices and processes when implementing assistive technology, software, and professional development designed to assist the special needs population.

 Dr. Heipp is an internationally renowned expert on AT products like the TAPit and frequently speaks and consults with schools, hospitals, and clinics regarding the proper integration of all types of AT.
-Dr. Ray Heipp holds a PH.D in Educational Administration.
+Dr. Heipp holds a PH.D in Educational Administration.